Dog Sprayed by Skunk? Here’s How to Remove the Smell…

 First and foremost contain the dog in one area such as, the bathroom, garage, or outside.
 This is so the cleaning process will be easier and the smell will not be throughout the entire house.

 Do Not Wash Your Pet

-Washing your dog or cat or anything will spread the oil based skunk odor around.
+Washing your dog or cat will spread the oil based skunk odor around!
 You need to de-grease your pet (read “De-greasing Your Pet’s Coat”), not wash away dirt and dander.
 Water will only spread this mess.

 Disclaimer – We earn money from recommending carefully picked products and services to our visitors with integrity.
 As pet lovers, we stand behind the PrixiePets Promise.
 Thank you for your support!